----t

-Purpose Specify which colour in the output image is considered to be transparent.
-Note that transparency is only supported by certain file formats.

-Syntax ---t [red green blue]

-Parameters red green blue:

-Specifies the colour to use for the transparent colour (0 0 0 is black, 255 255 255 is white).
-The default is 255 255 255 more information.

-(white).

-Comments Only supported by GIF89A and PNG.
-See those file formats for transparent colour:

-Examples Convert the image logo.tif to a GIF file, specifying white as the alchemy logo.tif -g1 ---t transparent colour:

-Convert the image logo.tif to a GIF file, specifying black as the alchemy logo.tif -g1 ---t 0 0 0 alchemy logo.tif -g1 ---t 255 0 0

-Do the same thing, this time using red as the transparent colour:
+- - -t

+alchemy logo.gif -x1

-Use input file format for output
+Use Input File Format for Output --=

 Purpose Causes Alchemy to write out a file in the same format as the file being read.

-Syntax --= compressionOption

-Parameter compressionOption:

-Sets the output compression or output type based on the

-format being written.

-Comments If the output file already has the extension that Alchemy uses for the file being read and the output file is not being written to a different directory this command will fail unless the --o command is used.

-Limitations Only one parameter can be specified (i.e. if writing a multi-page specified when using this option).

-GIF file the delay between images and the repeat count cannot be flipping the files and placing the output in a directory called alchemy image. --= --^ \flipped
+Syntax = [compressionOption] Parameter compressionOption : Sets the output compression or output type based on the format being written.
+Comments If the output file already has the extension that Alchemy uses for the file being read and the output file is not being written to a different directory this command will fail unless theo command is used.
+Limitations Only one parameter can be specified (i.e. if writing a multi-page GIF file the delay between images and the repeat count cannot be specified when using this option).
+Examples Convert all the files called image. to files with the same format, flipping the files and placing the output in a directory called \flipped: alchemy image.=^ \flipped Do the same thing, but replace the existing files with the new files instead: alchemy image.=^o Do the same thing, using type 1 compression (what that actually means depends on the file format being written):

-Examples Convert all the files called image. to files with the same format, alchemy image. --= --^ --o

-\flipped:

-Do the same thing, but replace the existing files with the new files instead:

-Do the same thing, using type 1 compression (what that actually means depends on the file format being written):